What is the “Standard of Care” for Medical Malpractice Lawsuits in Texas?

 When you are harmed by poor medical care, you are only entitled to compensation when the doctor’s treatment falls below the “standard of care.”
 There is no general standard of care, or rulebook a doctor must follow to be clear of errors.
 Instead, the standard of care depends on the specifics of your case and your condition.
 In order to prove the standard of care in a case, medical malpractice lawyers hire experts to testify in court.
-If you have been injured by a doctor’s bad treatment in Dallas, talk to the personal injury lawyers at The Queenan Law Firm today.
+If you have been injured by a doctor’s bad treatment, talk to the Dallas personal injury lawyers at The Queenan Law Firm today.

 How is Standard of Care Determined?

 There is no rulebook that outlines a doctor’s steps to provide good care.
 Usually, no two patients or conditions are exactly the same, and you cannot say what the correct course of action is until you are in that situation.
 Unfortunately, many doctors choose wrong.
 When a case goes to court, it is up to other doctors to say what the right move should have been.

 This means that, when you take your medical malpractice case to trial, you often need to use people called “expert witnesses” to prove your case.
 Expert witnesses are healthcare professionals with similar qualifications to the one you are suing, who can explain the correct treatment to a jury.
 Many times, these experts are doctors that work in the same field, with the same board certifications and experience as the doctor who harmed you.

 These experts examine your medical records, and may need to examine you, to decide whether the care was adequate or not.
 They can then form their own “expert opinion” about what they would have done in the same situation.

 The doctor who harmed you – the “defendant” in a legal case – may use his or her own experts as well.
 Sometimes the courts may even hire an independent expert.
 The defendant’s expert will try to argue that the doctor’s care was within the standard of care.
 They argue that your injuries were a normal outcome of the treatment, and not because of negligence.